 Note from the site editor regarding copyright.
-Sometimes the public interest can override copyright.
-When I found this document, soon I, who suffered from peripheral HIV neuropathy, saw in him the Grail.
-It is retained in the text or paragraph where it is said that unauthorized reproduction is prohibited.
+Sometimes the public interest may override copyright.
+When I found this document, I, who suffer from peripheral neuropathy from HIVI saw in it the Grail.
+The paragraph stating that unauthorized reproduction is prohibited is kept in the text.

-I did what a good Christian would do, even though he did not recognize a good Christian in me.
-I sent three e-mails asking permission to publish such a precious jewel and waited for 5 (five) weeks.
+I did what a good Christian would do, although I did not recognize in me a good Christian.
+I sent three email messages asking for permission to post such a precious gem and waited for 5 (five) weeks.
 The answer was "silence."

 My first marriage had more low times than highs and I remember that in one of the high moments Teresa gave me a long lecture about what was right and what was wrong and I listened, fascinated, everything she told me.